Children’s Enrichment Center

 • Balance beam

-• Coordinates large muscles
+• Coordinate large muscles

-Fine Motor / Cognitive Skills Lessons:
+Fine Motor/Cognitive Skills Lessons:

-• Holds pencil correctly
+• Hold pencil correctly

-• Holds scissors correctly
+• Hold scissors correctly

 • Cuts with ease